 Fatty acid imbalances can be a causative factor in a variety of chronic health conditions.
-The Essential Fatty Acids Profile assesses the critical balance between essential Omega-6 and Omega-3 fatty acids.
+Omega-6 and Omega-3 deficiency are particularly common in the general population.
+The Essential Fatty Acids profile test assesses the critical balance between essential Omega-6 and Omega-3 fatty acids.
 The Fatty Acids Profile can indicate the need for fatty acid supplementation and/or dietary modification.

 Essential fatty acids are essential to the human body and have benefits for our heart, brain, eyes and joints.
 By reducing inflammation, blood clots and improving membrane function, essential fats are associated with a lower risk of heart complications – including heart disease, plaque build‐up and heart attacks – both in persons with a history of heart disease and in healthy individuals.

 Essential fats are important for optimal brain development in babies and mental function, particularly later in life.